LaunchPad Projects are a set of GUI files that you can assign a token and PIN code to load onto your device.

 When launching a project, the PIN code used is remembered.
 So when that PIN code is later deleted or deactivated, the user will no longer be able to use the project on their mobile device.

-PIN codes can be configured active only after a certain date, or only until a certain date, or between two dates - perfect for short term project access - such as rental properties, apartments, etc.
+PIN codes can be configured active only after a certain date, or only until a certain date, or between two dates - perfect for short term project access - such as rental properties, holiday apartments, shared spaces, etc.

 You can also add notes to each PIN code to help you remember what the PIN code is for if needed.

-Multiple project files can be added to a project.
-When a project is launched, the active project file will be used.
+Multiple project archives can also be added to a project.
+When a project is launched, the active project archive file will be used.

 If a phone (iPhone or android phone) launches the project, then the “active phone file” will be used.